The weather this past weekend was as good as it gets; not humid, slight breeze, sunny. And it was a very rare Saturday where I had nothing scheduled!

 A tiny yellow spider crawled on my leg and I brushed it off, still afraid of such unknown disturbances.
 I felt bad and wished I could be more like my Hopping Tree Sangha friend Jim who is at one with the insect world.
 I willed the spider to give me another chance then went back to reading.

 It did give me another chance.
 This time a second absentminded brush on my leg proved fatal.
 I looked at it, wondering if, like a stunned bird, it would rebound.
 A leg vibrated.
 I felt a bit hopeful.
-The thought crossed my mind that this poor dead spider would be a good meal for another insect.
+The thought crossed my mind that this poor dead spider would be a good meal for another crawling life form.

 Within a minute or two an opportunistic ant whisked the spider away to her colony!
 I felt better.
 An oriole sang.
 It was lovely.